10 Reasons Why Your Aircon is Blowing Hot Air

 Thermostat Settings

 When your air conditioner is blowing out hot air, the issue could be as simple as the wrong thermostat settings.
-Your thermostat allows you to control the settings, temperature, and operation of your air conditioner, and setting it at too high a temperature could cause warm air.
-Other than that, your thermostat may also not be set to its cooling settings or modes.
+A thermostat allows you to control the settings temperature of your air conditioner, and setting it at too high a temperature could cause warm air.

 Frozen or Dirty Coils